-- Encourage all eligible students to participate. - Allow students to give their feedback regardless of their opinion. - Ensure students have total privacy when completing the survey. - Be wary of tone and use of language when discussing the NSS and asking students to complete it: Be sure to keep promotion of the NSS as neutral as possible.
-Staff can explain the importance of the NSS, improvements their feedback has led to in previous years, and how it will help prospective students. - Inform students that they are free to interpret the survey questions how they wish: Questions for the NSS are self-explanatory.
+- Encourage all eligible students to participate. - Allow students to give their feedback regardless of their opinion of the provider or course. - Ensure students have total privacy when completing the survey. - Be wary of tone and use of language when discussing the NSS and asking students to complete it: Be sure to keep promotion of the NSS as neutral as possible.
+Staff can explain the importance of the NSS, improvements that their feedback has led to in previous years, and how it will help prospective students. - Inform students that they are free to interpret the survey questions how they wish: Questions for the NSS have been cognitively tested and are self-explanatory.
 Students should be encouraged to answer the survey questions however they interpret them. - Hold voluntary NSS completion sessions: Organising completion sessions is an effective way to encourage students to complete the survey.
-However, these sessions must be voluntary and abide by the relevant providers Covid-19 safety measures, if applicable. - Share the student guide with your eligible population to notify them how they can report any experience of inappropriate influence.
+However, these sessions must be voluntary. - Share the student guide with your eligible population to notify them how they can report any experience of inappropriate influence.